 Here are some practice tips and options:

 An important thing to remember is to avoid judging yourself.
 Don’t punish yourself for thinking of the past when you’re trying not to think about it.
 Realise that your mind is taking a turn you didn’t intend, and then lightly nudge it back in the right direction.
-Be grateful that you were able to catch yourself in the midst of a negative thought, and then move on.
+Be grateful that you were able to catch yourself in the midst of a negative thought, and let go.

 Keeping Up Your Practice

-When you learn to live in the moment, you’ll find peace and happiness in life.
+When you learn to live in the moment, you’ll find peace and joy in life, from the previously unexpected places.
 You’ll be more calm and collected and enjoy every moment for what it is.
-How amazing is this!
+It’s a game changer in work, relationships and health experiences.

 As your practice deepens, you’ll fully realize that life is just a series of moments.
 It’s not a definable measure of time, but you’ll feel many moments in every minute.
 Little by little, you’ll learn to recognize them.